Translate

 “Did it?”

-She looked at him, steady and unafraid.
+She looked at him then, steady and unafraid.

 “Yes.”

 They did not promise letters.
 They did not speak of visits.
-Such assurances belonged to people who believed distance could be negotiated.

 They believed only in truth.

-The final day arrived without permission.
+The final day arrived without ceremony.

 Monica waited near the gate.